Apres Ski Fun

 Spooner Lake Nevada State Park

-Across the highway from Spooner Sled Hill, find the Spooner Lake Nevada State Park, a picturesque area with tree along with a small lake.
-The year-round state park offers numerous recreation activities through the seasons.
+Across the highway from Spooner Sled Hill is the Spooner Lake Nevada State Park, a picturesque area with trees along with a small lake.
+The year-round state park offers numerous recreational activities throughout the seasons.

-Access groomed cross-country skiing and snow-shoing trail from Spooner Lake Trail to Marlette Lake with views of Lake Tahoe inside the park.
-To check out the status of the XC Ski Trails around Lake Tahoe, check out Nevada Nordic.
-Find parking, trash cans and pit toilets, year-round.
+Access groomed cross-country skiing and snowshoeing trails from Spooner Lake Trail to Marlette Lake with views of Lake Tahoe inside the park.
+Find parking, trash cans and year-round toilets.

 Located at 2005 Highway 28, Carson City.
 Open daily from dawn to dusk.
-Pay $10 resident/$15 for non-resident per car at the entrance kiosk or iron ranger.
+Pay $10 residents/$15 for non-residents per car at the entrance kiosk or iron ranger.

 More Lake Tahoe Fun for Families